CI-TRACS/Smart-Data_Collection_for_sensor_networks/_episodes/04-tapis_streams.md

 teaching: 15
 exercises: 30
 questions:
-- "How can we use the Streams API to mimick a real-world sensor network."
+- "How can we use the Streams API to mimick a real-world sensor network?"
 objectives:
 - "How to use the Tapis Streams ans Abaco APIs with the python tapipy library."
 keypoints: